 Termination of parental rights and adoption cases can be disturbing and nerve-racking for all the parties involved.
-When planning to fight it out in an adoption case in Virginia, hiring an experienced attorney to help you out is very important.
+When planning to fight it out in Virginia, hiring an experienced attorney to help you out is very important.

 With non-agency adoptions in Virginia, the birth parents or guardians agree to the adoption.
 The parental rights are eventually terminated with a final order of adoption.